 As a parent, knowing what’s best for your child can be difficult and raising children can be hard work.
 This often blinds us as to their true capabilities.
 We need to see our children in new and different ways and this requires a new way of thinking.
 We know you love your children, and your peace of mind is most important to us.
 At BKI, we give your child the freedom to grow through open spaces, open minds, and open hearts.
 Humour always plays a large part of what we do.

 BKI is a world of constant creative endeavor with the aim of instilling in young minds the life long desires and skills needed to be able to successfully chart their own way though life.
 The seeds of such things are not learned in later life, but instead during these vital early years.
-As our fast changing world puts mounting pressure on the sanctity of childhood, specialization of a few particular subject to the exclusion of everything else is the opposite of what we are about.
+As our fast changing world puts mounting pressure on the sanctity of childhood, specialization of a few particular subjects to the exclusion of everything else is the opposite of what we are about.
 In the same way that the captain of a sailing ship needs to be knowledgeable in many areas such as the elements, currents and tides, healthy young minds need a balance of life skills, a desire for self discovery, and a free spirit.
 It is our sincere intention that these be carried on into adult life, and as such we still very much consider the importance of balancing academic learning and learning through play based activities.
 At BKI childhood is still fostered, not stifled.